jina-ai/docs/chapters/tutorials/index.rst

     pip install torch==1.7.1

-Once you have Jina and the dependencies installed, let's take a broad overview of what we should do:
+Once you have Jina and the dependencies installed, let's get a broad overview of the process we'll follow:

 .. image:: res/flow.png
    :width: 600

-At the beginning of the Flow, you have your data, and this can be any type:
+If you see the image, at the beginning of this flow process, you have your data, and this can be any type:

+* Text
+* Images
 * Audio
-* Image
 * Video
-* Text
 * Or any other type

-In this case, we are using text, so in the image, you see text only.
-But it can be whatever type you want.
+In this case, we are using text, but it can be whatever data type you want.

-Once we have our data, as usual in Machine Learning, it's probable that you might need to pre-process that data.
+Once we have our data, as usual in machine learning, you'll probably need to pre-process that data.
 To keep this as simple as possible for this first tutorial, we won't need to do any pre-processing.
 But remember that this is a possibility for another use case.
-Once that is ready, we can encode our data into vectors and finally store those vectors, so it is ready for indexing and querying.
+Once that is ready, we can encode our data into vectors and finally store those vectors, so they are ready for indexing and querying.

 Tutorial
 ---------

-Define data and work directory
+Define data and work directories
 ++++++++++++++++++++++++++++++++++++

 We can start creating an empty folder, I'll call mine `tutorial` and that's the name you'll see through the tutorial but feel free to use whatever you wish.

-We will display our results in our browser, so download the `static` folder from `here <https://github.com/jina-ai/jina/tree/master/jina/helloworld/chatbot/static>`_, and paste it in in your `tutorial` folder.
+We will display our results in our browser, so download the `static` folder from `here <https://github.com/jina-ai/jina/tree/master/jina/helloworld/chatbot/static>`_, and paste it into your `tutorial` folder.
 This is only the CSS and HTML files to render our results.
 We will use a dataset in a .csv format.
 I'll use the `COVID <https://www.kaggle.com/xhlulu/covidqa>`_ dataset from Kaggle.
 You don't need to download this by hand, we'll do it later in our app.

 Create a Flow
 ++++++++++++++++++++++++++++++++++++

+The very first concept you'll see in Jina is a `Flow`.
+You can see `here <https://github.com/jina-ai/jina/blob/master/.github/2.0/cookbooks/Flow.md>`_ a more formal introduction of what it is, but for now, think of the `Flow` as a manager in Jina, it takes care of the all the tasks that will run on your application and each `Flow` object will take care of one real-world task.

-To create a Flow you only need to import it from Jina:
+To create a `Flow` you only need to import it from Jina.
+So open your favorite IDE and let's start writing our code:

 .. code-block:: python

     from jina import Flow
-    f = Flow()
+    flow = Flow()

-But this is an empty Flow, since we want to encode our data and then index it, we need to add elements to it.
+But this is an empty `Flow`, since we want to encode our data and then index it, we need to add elements to it.
+And what we add to a `Flow` are always `Executors` we will talk about them more formally later.
+But think of them as the elements you will need to do all the processing you want.

 Add elements to a Flow
 ++++++++++++++++++++++++++++++++++++